 Raising money is a concrete way for students to contribute to community or national efforts to address injustice.
 From organizing a bake sale around a local issue to fundraising on a larger scale for a national concern like racial disparities in the criminal justice system, raising money helps students feel like they are part of something bigger and backs the cause.
 Fundraisers can include selling items, auctions, entertainment, sponsoring events and more.

 8. Write a letter to a company

 Students can reach out to companies or organizations that they feel have done something unfair or biased.
-This is a small act but can be an important experience for them in making a difference.
+This is something do-able that can make a difference.
 For example, if students want to change the ways toy companies use gender role stereotypes to package and sell their toys or games, have them write letters to toy or video game companies and explain why they think their practices are biased.
 In crafting a well-written letter with evidence and a clear statement of what needs to change, students learn useful skills in persuasion and at the same time, it has a made a difference.

 9. Engage in community service